Kyiv and Moscow accuse each other of breaking Easter ceasefire, no extension seen

 Ukraine's foreign minister Andrii Sybiha said Moscow's actions in coming days "will reveal Russia’s true attitude toward US peace efforts and the 30-day full ceasefire proposal".

-Russia launched 46 assaults from midnight until 4pm local time (9pm, Singapore time), including with heavy weapons, Zelenskyy wrote on the X social media platform.
+Russia launched 67 assaults from midnight until 8pm local time (1am, Singapore time) Zelenskyy wrote on X.

 "Either Putin does not have full control over his army, or the situation proves that in Russia, they have no intention of making a genuine move toward ending the war, and are only interested in favourable PR coverage," Zelenskyy posted.

+"However, there were no air raid alerts today.
+Hence, this is a format of ceasefire that has been achieved and that is the easiest to extend," he said, proposing that Russia abandon drone and missile strikes on civilian targets for at least 30 days.

+If Russia does not agree, it will be proof that it intends to continue doing only those things that destroy human lives and prolong the war, he added.

-Russia's Defence Ministry said Ukraine had broken the ceasefire more than 1,000 times, inflicting damage to infrastructure and causing some civilian deaths.
+Russia's Defence Ministry said Ukraine had broken the ceasefire more than 1,000 times, damaging infrastructure and causing civilian deaths.

 The ministry said Ukrainian forces had shot at Russian positions 444 times while it had counted more than 900 Ukrainian drone attacks, including attacks on Crimea and the Russian border areas of the Bryansk, Kursk and Belgorod regions.